AndrewRot/Leaderboards/README.md

-npm install --save react-http-request npm install react-xhr npm install url
+npm install --save react-http-request npm install react-xhr npm install url npm install --save async //have multiple queries - wait on result of each other - mongo async helper

 //Check out express-sessions for user authenitcation
 //also check at passport - aparently better